openid/openid4vp_ble/main.md

 +------------+                       +-----------+
 ~~~

-Pre-requisites: The Verifier has opened it's native application and displays a QR Code.
+Pre-requisites: The Verifier has opened it's application and displays a QR Code.

 1. Wallet scans the QR Code (Scan_QR_Code), which contains the advertisment data as desribed in (#connection-ble).